Alys/tools-for-habitrpg/CONTRIBUTING.md

     * Here is where the actual mocking of ajax requests occurs, as well as the auto-fetch of user data (to avoid the need to log in).
     * The test data may be manipulated here to suit any particular test case.
+* Alternate webserver configurations
+    * Use these configurations if you have an alternate webserver already set up to serve the requests from the page.

+If you wish to use the mocks to avoid making remote requests for data, then uncomment the `<script>` and `JS Mocks` sections.
+Otherwise, only uncomment the section for alternate webserver configuration to redirect any ajax calls to the new webserver.